pyQms/pyqms/docs/source/faq.rst

 Q: Where can I find my final peptide and protein abundances of my LC-MS/MS runs?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A: In pyQms, we offer, on purpose however, no direct estimation of peptide or even protein abundances.
+A: In pyQms, by design we offer no direct estimation of peptide or even protein abundances.
 We believe, that the user should use the raw quantification data provided by pyQms and determine the abundance with own functions.
 However, pyQms offers adaptors to read in peptide identification results and use this